 While it’s nice to know the must-see destinations around this island, it’s impossible to fit everything in.
 That’s why we’ve made a comprehensive guide which is sorted by location, helping you to make the very most of your Iceland trip.
 Only got a day free in an otherwise jam-packed Iceland itinerary?
 Or maybe you don’t want to stray too far from your hotel?
 We have got you covered.

-Things to Do in & Around Reykjavik, Iceland
+Things to Do in Reykjavik, Iceland

 Reykjavik is the vibrant and colourful capital of Iceland.
 While the rest of the country is known for its incredible natural landscapes and unbelievable phenomena, Reykjavik really is an unmissable stop on any Iceland trip.
 We’re here to recommend some excellent destinations to stop by in or near Reykjavik.
 From museums to landmarks, and a variety of excellent food stops, there are plenty of things to do in Reykjavik.

 If you’re sightseeing in Reykjavik, this amazing 244-foot structure is unmissable - and not just because it’s visible from just about everywhere in the city.
 Hallgrimskirkja is one of the most well-known highlights of Iceland’s capital city.
 It is designed to emulate the naturally occurring basalt columns found at waterfalls like Svartifoss in southern Iceland, giving it a dramatic and iconic look.
 Along with its striking form, the church also boasts an amazing 360° view of the city.